Rhys McClenaghan: Career

 In 2022 McClenaghan, along with fellow gymnasts Eamon Montgomery and Ewan McAteer, was banned from competing for Northern Ireland at the 2022 Commonwealth Games by the International Gymnastics Federation (FIG) as he had previously competed internationally for Ireland.
 The FIG suggested the trio should renounce their Irish nationality on their gymnastics licences, or that the Commonwealth Games Federation remove the relevant event from that summer's Games programme.
 The decision was met with backlash from politicians including Sir Brandon Lewis, Deirdre Hargey and Leo Varadkar, as well as from Commonwealth Games NI, which accused the FIG of "completely disregarding" the Good Friday Agreement, which recognised the right of Northern Irish people to be both British and Irish (McClenaghan had competed regularly at both the British and the Irish national championships.).
 The trio were ultimately given special dispensation by the FIG allowing them to compete in Birmingham.

 McClenaghan resumed training in his home town of Newtownards when Carson opened a new gym in spring 2023.

 At the 2024 Summer Olympics, McClenaghan won the gold medal in the pommel horse, with a score of 15.533.
 It was the first-ever Olympic gymnastics medal for Ireland.

-He underwent shoulder surgery in July 2025 and announced he would miss that year's world championships as a result.
+Thrice Olympic pommel horse medallist Louis Smith, who was commentating for BBC 5Live, called McClenaghan's performance "the routine of his life".

+McClenaghan was unable to compete at all in 2025 due to injury and shoulder surgery undertaken in June of that year; he missed both the European and World Championships.

+McClenaghan was appointed Member of the Order of the British Empire (MBE) in the 2026 New Year Honours for services to gymnastics.

+In January 2026, he was awarded the freedom of the Borough of Ards and North Down.